China Grand Automotive buys stake in luxury car dealer Baoxin Auto

-BEIJING Auto dealership China Grand Automotive Services (600297.SS) has bought a controlling stake in luxury car dealer Baoxin Auto Group (1293.HK) for HK$8.2 billion (£698 million), the companies said on Friday.
+BEIJING Auto dealership China Grand Automotive Services (600297.SS) has bought a controlling stake in luxury car dealer Baoxin Auto Group (1293.HK) for HK$8.2 billion ($1.06 billion), the companies said on Friday.

 China Grand, the country's largest auto dealership group, paid HK$5.99 per share to buy a 53.6 percent stake in Baoxin with the purchase occurring on Dec.
 4, the companies said in filings to the Hong Kong and Shanghai stock exchanges.